inko-lang/inko/docs/source/virtual-machine/bytecode.md

 directly after the signature.

 If the signature or version is not recognised, the VM will exit with an error.

+The entry point is a string that specifies what module acts as the entry point (= the first module to run) for the program.
+It's an error to not specify an entry point.

 ## Modules